KKosewick/KOSEWICK-HARDIN-PARKER-MADA-project/results/large-files/README.md

+This is a placeholder in case we need to use large files in our project in the future.
+The following text is from the template we used for this project; we've kept it in just in case we need to use this info in the future.

 This is where you should store the results of computations that produce large files, such as posterior samples from Bayesian models.